GStreamer/gstreamer/README.md

 `gstreamer/`.
 Otherwise they will be present in `subprojects/`.
 You can simply hack in there and to rebuild you just need to rerun `ninja -C build/`.

-NOTE: In the uninstalled environment, a fully usable prefix is also configured in `gst-build/prefix` where you can install any extra dependency/project.
+NOTE: In the development environment, a fully usable prefix is also configured in `gst-build/prefix` where you can install any extra dependency/project.

 ## Update git subprojects